flipperdevices/flipperzero-firmware/README.md

 Unleashed (version unlshd-057).
 Due to limitations of the official firmware, the behavior is slightly different there.

+Currently the use of an external antenna is not supported.

 ## Warning

 This plugin is in the early stages of development.
 It will inevitably have